joostsijm/songpy/README.md

 # SongPy
-Music organizer written in Python.
+Music organizer written in Python 3.

 ## About
-**SongPy** is intended as command line program to be able to organize your music library.
-It still has minimal suport for filetypes.
+Intended as command line program to be able to organize your music library.

-Currently supported filetypes: .MP3, .OGG
+Still minimal suport for file types but might improve in the future.

+Currentl supported file types:
+* .MP3
+* .OGG

 ## Quick Start
-To transver your music libary to a new location and organize the songs you use the following:
+To transfer your music libary to a new location and organize the songs you use the following:
 ```
-python2 music-organizer.py <path> <destination>
+python music-organizer.py <path> <destination>
 ```
-Make sure your libary only exits of folders and files of the supported filetypes.
-If you want to delete unrecognized file extensions run the `-e` flag.
+Make sure your library only exits of folders and files of the supported file types.
-For a rundown of the availble flags read the synopsis.
+Would you like more options of organizing your library read the synopsis for a more details

 ## Synopsis
 	usage: music-organizer.py [-h] [-d] [-e] [-a] [-A] [-n] [-C] path dest